Kiranreddy2210/Drum-Kit/README.md

 🛠️ Built With

-HTML5 – Structure of the page
+HTML – Structure of the page

-CSS3 – Styling for layout and design
+CSS – Styling for layout and design

-JavaScript (ES6) – Functionality for sound and interaction
+JavaScript – Functionality for sound and interaction

 🚀 Features